ktam808/kellyktam.github.io/essays/TheArtOfSmartQuestions.md

 5. **Question at the End:** End the question with a concise, direct inquiry, asking for assistance or insights regarding the specific issue.

-Remember, the goal is to make it easier for others to comprehend and address your problem efficiently.

 ## Insights